List of Rebelde characters: Mía Colucci Cáceres

 Near the end of the series, the truth between Miguel and Sabrina is revealed.
 However, since Miguel's in a coma, Mía blames herself for her harsh treatment of her boyfriend and pleads with him to wake up and come back to her.
-He eventually does during one of her daily visits to him and as a consequence of his coma, he has memory problems and can only remember he has a girlfriend.
+He eventually does during one of her daily visits to him, but as a consequence of his coma, he has memory problems and can only remember he has a girlfriend.
 When Mía asks him who is his girlfriend's name, he mistakenly says Sabrina, leaving Mía once again heartbroken and depressed.
 He finally remembers everything about Mía and their relationship during an RBD concert, while Mía's singing 'Sálvame', a song she wrote for him, Miguel decided to leave Mexico City and go back to his family in Monterrey.
-They finally talk when he's packing for his trip, with Miguel telling Mía that her song brought his memory back.
-Mía tearfully pleads with Miguel not to leave, saying she can't live without him; Miguel starts crying and they kiss, making up for good.
+They finally talk when he is packing for his trip, with Miguel telling Mía that her song brought his memory back.
+Mía tearfully pleads with Miguel not to leave, saying she cannot live without him; Miguel starts crying and they kiss, making up for good.

 Mía's family grows at the end of the series: Franco marries Roberta's mother, Alma, and together they adopt Roberta's best friend, Jose Luján.
 Miguel proposes to Mía before the graduation ceremony at Elite Way, and she say yes.

+In the alternative ending of Mia and Miguel, they are on a very beautiful bridge.(Mia caresses her belly, implying that she already had her first time with Miguel and that she is pregnant with Miguel and they are expecting their first baby).
+Miguel kisses Mia's hand sweetly and tells her that she is the most beautiful image in this world and that when he sees her every day he likes her more and Mia tells him that she always dreamed of a love story where everything was tender and full of details (when Miguel kisses her mia gives a wink) Miguel asks her what this relationship expects from them, she answers that now their relationship will be more fragile and stronger that she is no longer afraid of loving him without limits.